SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - feature type
 - feature qualifier (`Verified` or `Dubious`)
 - standard name
-- aliases (separated by `|`)
+- aliases (when more than one, separated by `|`)
 - parent feature name (typically 'chromosome ...')
 - chromosome
 - start coordinate (starting at 0 for each chromosome)
 - end coordinate (starting at 0 for each chromosome)

-The input of teh function is a path to the SGD_features.tab file and in case of no input, this file is taken from the data_files folder.
+The input of the function is a path to the SGD_features.tab file and in case of no input, this file is taken from the data_files folder.

 #### samflag.py